Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

   <img src="/assets/posts/2021-07-01-Entering-the-Covenant-C2C/cov8.JPG">
 </p>

-__Note:__ Please note that we can still generate our malicious vba script to be stored inside a office enable macro document as follow below 🚩
+__Note:__ Please note that we can also generate our malicious vba script to be stored inside an office macro enable document as follow below 🚩

 <p align="center">
   <img src="/assets/posts/2021-07-01-Entering-the-Covenant-C2C/cov9.JPG">